i5hi/btccapital/README.md

 ## operations

-> A script requiring only a few elected board members.
+> A script requiring only a few board members.

 Managing operations fund over a medium term need not require all board members.